 Some of our favourite free museums in Sydney are the Museum of Contemporary Art, the Chau Chak Wing Museum, the Australian National Maritime Museum, and the Australian Museum.

 Check out our guide to the best free museums in Sydney for some great options to spend a fun afternoon.

 8. Bike Riding

-While Sydney may not be the most bicycle friendly city in the world, there are in fact quite some rides with either no cars or very few cars around.
+While Sydney may not be the most bicycle-friendly city in the world, there are still quite a few rides with either no cars or very few cars around.